This document details Vespa Cloud's security model.

 The following explains how access to management features in Vespa is controlled.

 Console access is available to authenticated users only.
-This is bootstrapped by creating a tenant with an owner.
-From this, additional users, as well as applications can be created under the tenant.
-Access is granted based membership in the following roles:
+This is bootstrapped by creating a tenant.
+Manage users and roles in the users view: https://console.vespa.ai/tenant/tenant_name/users:

 There are two kinds of application deployments:

-- developer keys, which identify a member of the _developer_ role, and allows, e.g., manual deployments and system tests, and
+- User API keys, which identify a member of the developer role, and allows, e.g., manual deployments and system tests, and

-- headless keys, which identify a build service which submits application packages for automated deployment
+- Application API keys, which identify a build service which submits application packages for automated deployment

 All application endpoints are secured with mutual TLS.